LAB271/ai-demos/README.md

 - **Enable Learning** - Anyone can run the demos without access to production systems
 - **Demonstrate Patterns** - Controlled datasets show clear examples of the techniques
 - **Facilitate Testing** - Predictable data makes it easy to validate the AI models

-## Next Steps

-Each demo can be extended to work with real data sources:
-- Connect to actual log management systems
-- Integrate with cloud billing APIs
-- Link to enterprise IAM platforms

-The synthetic examples provide the foundation for understanding the techniques before applying them to production environments.